firstname.lastname@example.org -- Arboretum Information

 The Arboretum offers opportunities for students and the general public to participate in the restoration of its prairie and forest communities in various ways.

-Running and cross-country skiing are permitted on marked trails; pets, picnics, off-route use of bicycles, in-line skating and games are prohibited.
+There are nearly 20 miles of trails for hiking and running.
+Bicycles are not allowed on trails.
+In the winter, cross-country skiing and snowshoeing are permitted only on designated trails.
+Pets, picnics, hammocks, tree climbing, in-line skating, skateboards, amplified music, and recreational games are prohibited.
 Arboretum trails and the Visitor Center parking lot are open year-round from 7 a.m. to 10 p.m.
 Other Arboretum parking lots are open from dawn to dusk.
 The Visitor Center is not open on holidays.